 - The issue of conflict of interest does not arise in this case because the selection process is purely based on meritocracy and the value of each firm’s secondary fixed income market trading activity as captured on the stock exchange.
 This data is publicly available and as such, the outcome cannot be influenced by the representatives of the Ministry of Finance or BoG.
 Additionally, fees paid to BMSs are performance based and are a percentage of funds raised by the individual firms and hence are not determined by MoF nor BoG.
 This Ministry will like to reiterate again that the selection of the firms was solely based on their historical performance on the Bond Market and no other consideration.

 - Additionally, both Ken Ofori-Atta and Charles Adu Boahen are no longer involved in anyway with the day to day operations of either Databank or Black Star.
 Mr Adu Boahen resigned from the Board and from management of Black Star back in Jan, 2017 immediately after he was nominated by the President as one of his Deputy Ministers for Finance.
-He also transferred his shares in the company to a family trust on assumption of public office.
+He also transferred his shares in the company to a holding company on assumption of public office.
 Mr Ofori-Atta resigned as Executive Chair of Databank in August 2012 and resigned from all the Databank Boards in February 2014.

 - The author claims that GHS 250 billion was borrowed over the last 4 years with Databank acting as a transaction advisor for the total amount and as such earned GHS 875 million in fees over the last four years!
 This is not true.
 Firstly, Databank acted only as one of the Co-managers on the Eurobond transactions.
 Over the last four years (i.e 2017-2020) GoG has only issued US$8 billion in Eurobonds.
 Co-managers are paid up to 0.10% of the international joint lead managers fees (circa 0.35%).
 All the co-managers share the 0.10% and not 0.35% of the total bond issuance value as stated by the author.